 - how the energy sector (fuel suppliers, Distribution Network Operators, Gas Distribution Network Companies and Ofgem) define and identify vulnerable customers

 - Energy UK’s ‘Safety Net for Vulnerable Customers’ and Ofgem’s Vulnerability Strategy which set out the definitions of a vulnerable customer used by the sector.

-- support available to vulnerable customers, the Priority Services Register and the additional measures being offered due to Covid-19.
+- support available to vulnerable customers including the Priority Services Register.

 We generally use Zoom (video conferencing facilities).
 To join the webinar, learners will require a suitable electronic device with sound and internet access and preferably a video camera and microphone.